 So what is a shared proxy?
 To sum up, shared proxies are used by organizations and companies for filtering content, as well as by private persons for unblocking restricted content and browsing the internet anonymously.

-If you’re not sure if shared proxies are the right choice for you or your business, drop us a line, and we’ll help you decide.
+If you’re not sure if shared proxies are the right choice for you or your business, drop us a line to [email protected], and we’ll help you decide.